 Diagram 1.
-Weighted carbon intensity of VER's listed equities portfolio 2019-2023
+Weighted carbon intensity of VER's listed equity portfolio 2019-2024

 VER's short-term objective is to reduce the carbon intensity of its listed equity portfolio by 30% by the end of 2025 relative to the 2019 level, while the medium-term objective is to reduce it by 50% by the end of 2030.
-From 2019 to 2023, the weighted carbon intensity of VER's listed equities decreased by 39.9%, while carbon intensity remained about 12% below the benchmark index.
+From 2019 to 2024, the weighted carbon intensity of VER's listed equities decreased by 47.1%.

-The 2025 emission reduction target was already met in 2022, while the weighted carbon intensity of the portfolio continued to decline in 2023 faster than the benchmark index.
+The 2025 emission reduction target was already met in 2022.
 However, it is important to note that in the short term, weighted carbon intensity is particularly sensitive to changes in sector weights, so if carbon-intensive sectors perform well, the carbon intensity of the portfolio may increase relative to the benchmark index.

 Diagram 2.
-Weighted carbon intensity of VER's corporate bond portfolio 2019-2023
+Weighted carbon intensity of VER's corporate bond portfolio 2019-2024

 With regard to liquid corporate bonds, VER's goal is to keep the overall carbon intensity below the benchmark index.
-The carbon intensity of corporate bonds fell by 30.9% relative to 2019.
-The weighted carbon intensity of the liquid corporate bond portfolio is almost 3% less than the benchmark index, so the emission reduction target for corporate bonds was met in 2023.
+The carbon intensity of corporate bonds fell by 40.2% relative to 2019.
+The weighted carbon intensity of the liquid corporate bond portfolio is almost 40 % less than the benchmark index, so the emission reduction target for corporate bonds was met in 2024.